Velké Bílovice: Geography

+Velké Bílovice is located about 9 km north of Břeclav and 45 km southeast of Brno.
+The southern half of the municipal territory with the town proper lies in the Lower Morava Valley.
+The northern half lies in the Kyjov Hills and includes the highest point of Velké Bílovice, the Zimarky hill (also called Hradištěk) at 264 m above sea level.

+The Prušánka Stream flows through the municipal territory.
+There are two fishponds: Velký Bílovec and Šísary.

 History

 The first written record of Velké Bílovice comes from 1306 but the area was settled much earlier.
 Houses of Liechtenstein and Zierotin were the most important owners in the history of Velké Bílovice.
 In the 16th century, group of Hutterites settled in the area, cultivated grapevine and built many large wine cellars.

 At the beginning of the 20th century, many citizens of Velké Bílovice migrated to Argentina, Canada and the United States.

 Velké Bílovice was promoted to a town in 2001.
 However, due to agriculture and wine growing, it still retains its village character.

 Demographics

 Economy

 Velké Bílovice is known for viticulture and winemaking.
+It lies in the Velkopavlovická wine subregion.
 The town boasts more than 650 privately owned wine cellars located in 40 named cellar streets and more than 760 ha of officially registered vineyards.
 This area makes it the largest grapevine-growing town in the country.

 Transport

-Southwest of the town runs the D2 motorway with exit Velké Bílovice and Podivín.

-The nearest railway station is located 3 km away in Podivín.
+The D2 motorway from Brno to Břeslav runs along the western municipal border.